sudhanshu-j/SuperCarSphere/README.md

        2. Open the Project

-          Open the index.html file in your browser to see the website in action.
+          Open the index.html file in your browser to see the webpage in action.

        3. (Optional) Local Development Environment